lroe34/csi-43c9-capstone-tuberculosis/README.md

 The website is available and deployed to **https://csi-43c9-capstone-tuberculosis-steel.vercel.app/**

+## Developer Docs
+### Prerequisites Requirements
+1. Node.js
+    - If Node.js is not already installed, install it by following the steps [here](https://nodejs.org/en/download)
+2. Yarn
+    - If Yarn is not already installed, install it by following these steps [here](https://classic.yarnpkg.com/lang/en/docs/install/)
+    - Yarn is the desired package manager as it offers faster installation speeds, more reliable dependency management, and security enhancements.
+### Running The Program
+1. Clone the repository
+2. Navigate to the backend folder using `cd backend`
+3. Install the backend dependencies with `yarn install`
+4. While still in the backend folder run, the following to start the local development instance `yarn dev`
+5. Navigate to the frontend folder using `cd ../frontend`
+6. Install the frontend dependencies with `yarn install`
+7. While still in the frontend folder, run the following command to start the frontend development instance `yarn dev`
+8. Navigate to http://localhost:3000 in your browser to view the local development instance.

+### Accessing the Database
+To use features like Login, Signup, or Save data locally, you need to connect to the MongoDB database.
+1. Obtain the MongoDB URI from the MongoDB Atlas website following these steps [here](https://www.mongodb.com/docs/manual/reference/connection-string/).
+2. Create a `.env` file in your `/backend` directory
+3. Add the URI to the .env file, replacing <your-mongo-uri> with the actual URI `MONGO_URI=mongodb+srv://<your-mongo-uri>`

+*Note: Occasionally, the database requires you to specify an IP address you will be using the database from.
+To add your IP:
+1. Navigate to the Network access tab and select Add IP Address.
+2. Select the Add Current IP Address and optionally choose an expiration time.

 ## How to use

 1. **Create an Account (Signup):** If you are a new user, start by signing up by clicking the sign up button.
 If you wish to stay anonymous, you may continue as guest.